 - Adapt the city to the impacts of climate change.

 - Make sustainable travel connections and promote cycling and walking.

 - Enhance visitor destinations and boots the visitor economy.

 - Promote green skills and sustainable approaches to design, management and maintenance.

 A wide variety of partners (including London boroughs, other land-owners and environmental organisations) are involved in the delivery of the ALGG.
 The Greater London Authority aims to support and coordinate this partnership.
 We summarise how we will provide this support in Taking forward the All London Green Grid.

-ALGG Area Frameworks and the Big Green Fund
+ALGG Area Frameworks

 Eleven ALGG Area Frameworks have been produced which expand on the implementation points and strategic opportunities set out in the ALGG Supplementary Planning Guidance.
 These have been produced by All London Green Grid Area Groups.

 An East London Green Grid primer and essays explains the original rationale for green infrastructure in London.
 The East London Green Grid Programme Review 2007 - 2010 sets out some of the economic, social and environmental benefits of the programme.